New credit card study says we paid off debt during the pandemic. But will it last?

 Hardekopf reminds consumers that credit card debt is expensive.
 “The average credit card has an interest rate of about 17 or 18 percent,” he said.

-“When you start to pay down debt it can have a snowball effect so I hope that as a country and and as individuals we can keep up the habit we developed during the pandemic,” said Hardekopf.
+“When you start to pay down debt, it can have a snowball effect.
+So I hope that as a country and as individuals, we can keep up the habit we developed during the pandemic,” said Hardekopf.

 Unfortunately, that might be wishful thinking.
 The WalletHub report indicates Americans may add up to $60 billion to their total credit debt balance.
-It also says average credit debit is still about $7,519.
+It also says the average credit debt is still about $7,519.

-Hardekopf suggest that people develop a strategy on how to pay down debt and whether any of us want to hear this or not, he says the first thing to do is stop charging stuff.
+Hardekopf suggests developing a strategy on how to pay down debt and, whether any of us want to hear this or not, he says the first thing to do is stop charging stuff.